Goffin wins Japan Open for 2nd title in 2 weeks | KitchenerPost.ca

 However, Goffin immediately broke back, and again in the 11th game before serving out to love for the title.

+"During the rallies he was hitting the ball really flat, and that combined with the surface meant the bounce was really low.
+It was tough on the legs to stay with him in the rallies.

+"When we started the second he became more aggressive and my return was not enough.
+He started to serve better so I needed to do something more aggressive because the first six games he was really comfortable.
+I read his serve a bit better, and then I took control of the rallies."

-Goffin has 33 hard-court wins this year, joint-top on the tour with Rafael Nadal, who plays the China Open final later Sunday.
+Goffin has 33 hard-court wins this year, joint-top on the tour with Rafael Nadal, who played the China Open final later Sunday.

 Mannarino leaves Japan having equaled his 2015 career-best 28 wins in a season.